qazer2525/LayoutLMV3/README.md

 3. Run main_menu.bat and enter: ```6.
 Launch label-studio```

-4. Do labelling for both train and eval(refer to https://youtu.be/_7PlXrFX7VM?list=PLeNIpK8NwtHtxa2wC1OcPb8RmQ9vy-Uav&t=400) (create one project for each dataset)
+4. Do labelling for both train and eval(refer to https://youtu.be/_7PlXrFX7VM?list=PLeNIpK8NwtHtxa2wC1OcPb8RmQ9vy-Uav&t=400) (create one project for each dataset with same labels) (Label unwanted words as `O` for better detections)

 5. Export the two sections once you are done with both as json-Min and put in `files/label-studio`. rename the train json as `training.json` and eval json as `testing.json`